12 Design Solutions To Make Your Lake House Feel More Relaxing

 Consider items that will fit in with your surroundings, such as fishing nets strung in the corners of a room, or a set of oars or paddles criss-crossed on the wall of a bedroom.

-Wooden carvings of fish or boats will also be in keeping with the lake theme and look great over a mantleplace.
+Wooden carvings of fish or boats will also be in keeping with the lake house design theme and look great over a mantleplace.
 You might want to consider wooden signs that have favorite sayings or quotes.

 They can run the gamut from cheeky to profound.
 “What Happens At the Lake is Laughed About All Year Long” is one sign that is sure to be agreed with by your friends.